 The rain also caused a lot of waterfalls to be seen in the distance, a top many of the mountains we passed through.
 We were also extremely fortunate that there wasn’t a lot of traffic at the time we visited this place, so we had a chance to stop several times, and really take in the silence there.

-2) Stop at this rest stop, you really can’t miss it…
+2) Stop at this rest stop on Stowe, you really can’t miss it:

 Upon driving through this place, you will, on the road be able to see this major rest stop.
-Stop there, trust me:
+Stop there, trust me (and also, do the hike that’s there, it’s one of the most beautiful hikes I’ve ever done):

 Now I tried to find this location on Google, but it’s not listed, so I took a screenshot of the scenic road that led us to the place above and I marked down where it should be.
 Even if it’s not precise, you can’t miss it: